-So, in reality, ceramic coated cookware are merely metal cookware that use a form of silicon oil known as sol-gel that is bonded to the cookware.
+So, in reality, ceramic-coated cookware are merely metal cookware that uses a form of silicon oil known as sol-gel that is bonded to the cookware.
 Sol-gel mimics the property of non-stick Teflon coating.
 But, it isn’t as durable as Teflon as it degrades with time losing its non-stick property.

 Sol-gel is essentially made out of sand and other inorganic chemicals.
 It is applied to the base of the cookware and put in a high-temperature kiln.
 This process creates a layer on the cookware which gives it the smooth, non-stick property.

 Although sol-gel coating can tolerate much higher temperatures than Teflon, its lifespan is much shorter.
 A well-maintained ceramic-coated cookware can last up to 1-2 years only.

 Related reading: Hard Anodised Aluminum: Pros, Cons, Safety and Comparison With Non-Stick